true-while/AzureFastStartForIoT/Connected Campus/README.md

         public string LightCDSVoltageValue { get; internal set; }
     }
     ```
 16. Open the *AzureIoTHub.cs* file added by the wizard earlier.
-Replace the deviceConnectionString with that you obtained in __Step 3__ of the *Step 2 - Register your device with IoT Hub* section.
+Replace the deviceConnectionString with the one you saved in __Step 3__ of the *Step 2 - Register your device with IoT Hub* section.
 17. At this point all the code is ready and your circuit should also be ready.
 Time to test!
 You can now deploy and test the application by pressing `F5`. *The first time you deploy an application it make take some time as required framework updates are installed onto the device - Visual Studio may even display some "This is taking too long messages" - Be patient!
 Subsequent deployments will be much quicker.*.
 For help on deploying apps please see [Deploying an App with Visual Studio](https://developer.microsoft.com/en-us/windows/iot/Docs/appdeployment)

 Step 4 - Verify your device is correctly collecting data.